toltec-astro/dasha/README.rst

     :target: http://www.astropy.org
     :alt: Powered by Astropy Badge

-Dashpages is a multi-page dash app that comes with a set of plug-and-play page templates
+DashA is a multi-page dash app that comes with a set of plug-and-play page templates